InAppWebView

 .

-To register the list of custom schemes you want to capture, set the InAppWebViewSettings.resourceCustomSchemes
+For all the platform except for Windows, to register the list of custom schemes you want to capture, set the InAppWebViewSettings.resourceCustomSchemes

 with a list of string values.